fcproj/agrotagger/README.md

 Some information about the folders in the code:

 - agrotagger: the Unix application to run the agrotagger.
 - crawler:  the Unix application to run a custimized version of Apache Nutch Web Crawler (http://nutch.apache.org/).
+This application can produce an input file for the agrotagger.